 Lama Öser is one of our very senior monks at Ka-Nying Shedrub Ling.
 He has studied under many great masters and for a number of years was the personal assistant of the great Dzogchen master Tulku Urgyen Rinpoche.
 We are therefore very fortunate that Lama Öser resides here for several months of the year, leading retreats and giving teachings.
 Lama Öser also supports us with all aspects of our practice and is available, when in residence, to support those who undertake retreat at Gomde UK.

-Lama Tenzin Sangpo was born in the Tingri region of Tibet in 1967.
-Following his escape from Tibet in 1976, he received ordination and a traditional monastic education at Ka-Nying Shedrub Ling.
-He is one of the most knowledgeable and respected lamas at the monastery.
+Lama Tenzin Sangpo received ordination and a traditional monastic education at Ka-Nying Shedrub Ling and is one of the most knowledgeable and respected lamas at the monastery.
 Lama Tenzin Sangpo is thoroughly versed in the various Buddhist philosophical systems and is a highly skilled meditation practitioner.
 Presently, Lama Tenzin Sangpo serves as the resident Lama of Gomde Germany-Austria and travels to teach at many Gomde centers around the world.

 Erik Pema Kunsang